East Coast

 Thunder Hole

-Another must, Thunder Hole is a natural inlet and if a wave hits just right, you will hear a thunderous boom.
+Another must along the shuttle route, Thunder Hole is a natural inlet.
+If a wave hits just right, you will hear a thunderous boom.
 The waves can splash the water up to 40 feet in the air.

 Jordan Pond.
 How to see Acadia in one day.